 Credit cards are a necessary evil, especially when used to invest in your business.

-What’s an entrepreneur to do when you needs cash and can’t get a loan?
+What’s an entrepreneur to do when you need cash and can’t get a loan?
 You figure out a way to play the system to your benefits.

 By carefully managing 0% APR and bonus point offers, I’ve seen entrepreneurs finance up to $200,000+ through multiple credit cards without losing their shirts.
 But be careful!
 Because if you aren’t numbers- savvy, you can go bankrupt by using credit cards to finance your business.